mavlink/mavlink-devguide/en/guide/define_xml_element.md

 The MAVLink elements supported by a particular autopilot system or protocol are referred to as _dialects_.
 The _dialects_ are stored in separate XML files, which typically `include` (import) **common.xml** and define just the elements needed for system-specific functionality.

+> [!NOTE]
-> **Note** When a MAVLink library is generated from a dialect file, code is created for all messages in both the dialect and any included files (e.g. **common.xml**), and entries for a particular enum are merged.
+> When a MAVLink library is generated from a dialect file, code is created for all messages in both the dialect and any included files (e.g. **common.xml**), and entries for a particular enum are merged.
 > The generator reports errors if there are name or id clashes between imported messages or enum entries.

 Where you define an element depends on whether it is common or a dialect, and whether the project is public or private.